aklaswad/aclii/docs/cli.md

   aclii
 </h1>

-A toolkit for aclii (Abstract Command Line Interface Interface)
+A toolkit for aclii (Anti Command Line Interface Interface)

 --------

-aclii, The toolkit for abstract command line interface interface
+aclii, The toolkit for abstract command line interface interface This command line tool takes a simple descriptive configuration file and generates a command line option parser for bash, a completion script, and other useful tools.

 (_This command itself will show help and quit.
 Use subcommands for actions._)